NLeSC/embodied-emotions-scripts/README.md

 `batch_add_liwc_entities.sh` -> Batch add LIWC entities to FoLiA files (run from project directory) `annotation_statistics.py` -> Count the numbers of annotated entities and emotional sentences in the corpus that was manually annotated.
 Prints tab separated data to std out.
 `folia2txt.py` -> Script to extract text from a folia xml file (use with batch_do_python.sh)
-`inspect_folia.py` -> Inspect FoLiA XML file to determine whether it matches our expectations (old, not used for project, because none of the files matched our expectations)
+`generate_lmf_lexicon.py` -> Script to generate a LMF xml lexicon from a directory with Folia files with embem annotations `inspect_folia.py` -> Inspect FoLiA XML file to determine whether it matches our expectations (old, not used for project, because none of the files matched our expectations)

 ### Kaf-tag